deeppavlov/DeepPavlov/Docker/README.md

 containers.
 If you want to start worker without GPU, use `''` as `CUDA_VISIBLE_DEVICES` value.

 ### Start master container
 Don't forget to change path <data_dir>.
-Host port also could be changed
+Host port also can be changed
 ```shell
 docker run -v /var/run/docker.sock:/var/run/docker.sock --net=el_network -v <data_dir>:/data -p 8000:8000 -e HOST_DATA_PATH=<data_dir> el_master
 ```

 ### API
 All endpoints are for master container

-You could open `/docs` in web browser to get Swagger
+You could can `/docs` in web browser to get Swagger

 * GET `/update_containers` - update all containers with the updated data (which will also lead to workers reload)
 * GET `/aliases` - get list of aliases